Gold Street Main Surgery

 Public Holiday opening

-Both Gold Street and School Street Surgeries will be closed for the public holiday on Monday August 26.
+Both Gold Street and School Street Surgeries will be closed for the public holidays on Wednesday December 25, Thursday December 26, and Wednesday January 1.
 If you need medical advice, need to see a doctor or need advice on pharmacies open on public holidays, please ring NHS 111 by simply dialing 111 from any landline or mobile phone (free call) or visit www.nhs.uk

 - Wednesday September 18 2019